jEsuSdA/the-perfect-desktop/fonts/README.md

 - **Terminal/Code/Monospace Fonts**:
 	1. Adwaita Mono
 	2. JetBrains Mono
+	3. Pragmasevka and IosVmata (*)
 	3. Fira Mono

 By selecting the appropriate font, you can achieve a beautiful appearance and improved legibility.

+* - IosVmata is a more spaced Pragmasevka version (and has a nerd version too.
+See more info at [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) ).

 ## Installation